falahahmed/mind-me/README.md

 # Mind Me 🎯

-## A website that calls for our attention
+## A website that calls for your attention
 ### Team Name: Nakama